-All applicants for admission into our Ag Transportation or Advanced Welding Technology program must be high school graduates or GED recipients.
+Students enrolling in the Ag Transportation program must have a High School Diploma, a recognized state equivalent or a GED to be eligible for any federal financial aid.
 The General Educational Development (GED) test cannot be taken online.
 The GED tests can only be taken at an official testing center.
 There are more than 3,400 testing centers worldwide.
 For more information, please go to https://ged.com/about_test/scheduling/ and select GED Testing Services or contact your local Board of Education or our Admissions Office.